BabyXuan/emailService/README.md

-use a postman to send a post request: with the parameters in the body:
+use a postman to send a post request: with the json object in the body: { "email": "xxxxxx", "userName": "xxx", "type": "xxx" }
-{
-"email": "xxxxxx",
-"userName": "xxx",
-"type": "xxx"
-}